 SAFA STANDARD CONSTITUTION APPLIES AT ALL TIMES.
 THE FOLLOWING APPLY TO OUR LEAGUE ONLY (updated 25th May 2021)

 The elected Executive Committee will be made up of a minimum of 8 members and will include the office bearers, and additional general members or life members to make the required number.
 A quorum of 5 executive members are needed for any meeting.
 Where possible the League, Discipline and Match Secretaries SHALL NOT hold any position within a club in the league.
 Written nominations for new candidates for any office, shall be intimated to the Secretary of the League not later than 14 days prior to the Annual General Meeting, and such nominations shall be proposed by one Club and seconded by another Club of this League.
 Should no nominations be received for any particular office, the retiring holder of the office in question, shall be formally re-elected unless he has given notice as provided above of his intention not to accept re-election, in which case, the Annual General Meeting shall have the power to fill such office without previous nomination.
 The Executive Committee may at any time, fill any casual vacancy amongst the office-bearers, and any office-bearer so chosen, shall hold the office for the unexpired period of the predecessor’s office.

 Clubs failing to attend League/Management meetings will be fined the sum of £20.
+Clubs not in attendance at virtual meetings will be fined £50.
 Any club who fails to be present at two or more meetings will be liable to action as decided by the Executive Committee and future participation in the league could be at risk